-Because most project teams do not have the luxury of having someone dedicated to note taking during project meetings, the project manager is often left with the responsibility of taking meeting notes.
-This leaves the PM with the need to engage in the conversation, read body language and understand subtle messages, ensure that the discussions stay on point, be sensitive to time constraints, and capture the notes, decisions, and action items.
+During the meeting, the PM has to engage in conversation, read body language, understand subtle messages, ensure the discussion stays on point, be sensitive to time constraints, and capture the notes, decisions, and action items.

 That’s a lot to do at one time.